FidoMeta (FMC) Hits Self Reported Market Cap of $191.13 Million

-FidoMeta (FMC) traded flat against the U.S. dollar during the twenty-four hour period ending at 15:00 PM Eastern on April 18th.
-FidoMeta has a market cap of $191.13 million and $0.73 worth of FidoMeta was traded on exchanges in the last 24 hours.
-One FidoMeta token can currently be purchased for $0.0127 or 0.00000074 BTC on popular cryptocurrency exchanges.
-During the last week, FidoMeta has traded up 0% against the U.S. dollar.
+FidoMeta (FMC) traded flat against the US dollar during the one day period ending at 9:00 AM E.T. on April 22nd.
+In the last seven days, FidoMeta has traded up 0% against the US dollar.
+FidoMeta has a total market capitalization of $191.13 million and $0.73 worth of FidoMeta was traded on exchanges in the last 24 hours.
+One FidoMeta token can currently be purchased for about $0.0127 or 0.00000074 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.